pce-devel/PCE_Controller_Info/README.md

 1) The CRL bit is set only briefly, once per scan across all joypads
 2) SEL is kept HIGH for the initial read of joypad values, and toggled LOW to read the second group
-3) There is normally a brief delay - although the size of this can vary - between changing the value of the SEL line, and reading back return values from the joypad
+3) There is normally a brief delay - although the size of this can vary - between changing the value of the SEL line, and reading back return values from the joypad.
+This is above and beyond the ~680ns delay (5 cycles) which would be implicit betwen the write cycle of a 'STA $1000' opcode and the read cycle of an immediately-following 'LDA $1000' opcode, for a total of roughly 1.93 microseconds.

 One further point which is not highlighted in the code below is that subsequent joypads are read simply by toggling SEL high again to advance to the next joypad in the multitap.
 Toggling CLR resets